-The State of Kansas, on behalf of the Kansas Department of Agriculture and Kansas Data Access and Support Center, has contracted with Atlantic for professional services related to the development of Light Detection and Ranging (LiDAR) data between November 2014 and March 2015.
+The State of Kansas, on behalf of the Kansas Department of Agriculture and Kansas Data Access and Support Center, is requesting bids for professional services related to the development of QL1 Level Light Detection and Ranging (LiDAR) data between November 2019 and March 2019.
 Additional partners include the USDA Natural Resource Conservation Service, the U.S. Geological Survey, the Kansas GIS Policy Board, the Kansas Department of Transportation and the Kansas Water Office.
 These LiDAR elevation data will be used for conservation planning, design, research, floodplain mapping, wetlands identification, dam safety assessments, hydrologic modeling, and subsidence monitoring.